andy-byers/CalicoDB/doc/doc.md

 ### Pager
 The pager module provides in-memory caching for database pages read by the `storage` module.
-It is the pager's job to maintain consistency between database pages on disk and in memory.
+It is the pager's job to maintain consistency between database pages on disk and in memory, and to coordinate with the WAL.
+The pager contains logic to make sure that updates hit the WAL before the database file, ensuring that we can always recover from a crash.

 ### Tree
 The B<sup>+</sup>-tree logic can be found in the tree module.
+The tree works similarly to an index B-tree in SQLite3.
-The tree is of variable order, so splits are performed when nodes have run out of physical space.
+It is of variable order, so splits are performed when nodes have run out of physical space.
 The implementation is pretty straightforward.
 We basically do as little as possible to make sure that the tree ordering remains correct.
 This results in a less-balanced tree, but seems to be good for write performance.